Understanding Pan-Sharpening via Generalized Inverse: Methodology

 where

 It yields

-The Gram Schmidt Adaptive Method can be viewed as special case of the representation in Theorem~\ref{thm:CS theorem}.
-If $var(\Zb\Ab)$ is invertible, then \end{theorem}
+The Gram-Schmidt adaptive method can be viewed as a special case of the representation in Theorem~\ref{thm:CS theorem}.
+It yields

+\end{theorem} Since GSA is a special case of the CS method, it shares the same representation of the general solution space.
+This allows it to be further refined and optimized using potential prior knowledge, such as a diffusion prior.

-\subsection{Model Prior}
+\subsection{Model prior}

-The improper $\Ab^{-}$ will lead to unrealistic results of $\Xb$, especially leading to blurred features.
-We can embed the prior knowledge of the high spatial and spectral resolution by empirically assuming the searching space of ${A}^{-}$ to be the $Uniform([0.9,1.4]^{1\times S}\cap \{\Ab^{-}|\Ab\Ab^{-}\Ab=\Ab\})$\footnote{The paper's experiments mainly discuss $s=1$ case} distribution among different sensors.
+An improper $\Ab^{-}$ will lead to unrealistic results for $\Xb$, especially causing blurred features.
+Empirically, we found that when the elements of $\Ab^{-}$ are much smaller than 1, it leads to a blurred image and when the elements of $\Ab^{-}$ are close to 1, it lead to a sharp image.
+The visual comparison of the differences induced by the elements values can be seen in the Figure~\ref{fig:compare element}.
+We can embed the prior knowledge of the high spatial and spectral resolution by empirically assuming the search space of ${A}^{-}$ to be the $Uniform([0.9,1.4]^{1\times S}\cap \{\Ab^{-}|\Ab\Ab^{-}\Ab=\Ab\})$\footnote{The paper's experiments mainly discuss the $s=1$ case} distribution among different sensors.

 If $s=1$, alternatively, it turns to be